The Queasy Truth About Why Kids Are So Prone to Vomiting

 Even if it's a stomach bug that's likely to pass quickly, a pediatrician can help by prescribing anti-emetic drugs like ondansetron (Zofran), which was originally developed to quell vomiting in chemotherapy patients.
 Putting a halt to the barf cycle can prevent dehydration and help keep a child out of the hospital, says Summers, not to mention making them more comfortable.
 If your child is taking an anti-emetic drug, he warns, it's still important to go slowly when it comes to diet, eating small amounts and starting with bland foods, just in case the causes of the vomiting outlast the anti-vomiting prescription.

-Hydration is key, too: Parents should avoid sugary beverages in favor of ones that have electrolytes, like Pedialyte or lower-sugar sports drinks.
+Hydration is key, too.
+Parents should avoid sugary beverages in favor of ones that have electrolytes, like Pedialyte or lower-sugar sports drinks.
 If your child stops urinating or cries without tears, he or she could be seriously dehydrated and it's time to seek emergency attention.

 In some cases, vomiting is a sign of something more serious, like cyclic vomiting syndrome.
 Watch out if your kid experiences repeated episodes of vomiting that last for hours or even days.
 "It's a tough disorder," says Kovacic, who studies the condition.
 It's not clear what causes cyclic vomiting, but once a pattern is identified, patients can be treated with anti-migraine drugs.
 The condition is linked to migraines and can evolve into migraines in older patients.